GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: Problem Statement and Challenges in Forecasting Graph-based Time-Dependent Data

-In this section, we use the hourly taxi ride-hailing demand in New York City \cite{NYC_Taxi}, a typical graph-based time-dependent data, to demonstrate the challenges of forecasting such data.
-Models need to address these challenges for achieving good forecasting accuracy.
+In this section, we formalize the problem of forecasting graph-based, time-dependent data and highlight the associated challenges, using the hourly taxi ride-hailing demand in New York City~\cite{NYC_Taxi} as an illustrative example.
+Overcoming these challenges is essential for achieving accurate forecasting models.